nspin/nspin.github.io/src/previews/solving-the-rubiks-cube-blindfolded.md

 {}
 ...

-Solving the cube blindfolded isn't as hard as many expect.
-All that's necessary is a solid understanding of the basic properties of the cube, and some practice.
+All that's necessary for solving the cube blindfolded is a solid understanding of the basic properties of the cube and some practice.
-This article aims to provide an in-depth explanation of one common strategy for solving the cube blindfolded.
+This article provides an in-depth explanation of one common strategy for solving the cube blindfolded.
-I doesn't assume any knowledge of cube theory, but a reader will find some undergraduate math (e.g. group theory) useful.
+It doesn't assume any knowledge of cube theory, but the reader will find some undergraduate math (e.g. basic group theory) useful.